Amozaya/rock-paper-scissors/README.md

 * **Game Finished Message**

 -Alert message notifying the player that they Won/Lost the game.
-Once player clicks on OK on the alert message th page will refresh and player can start a new game
+Once player clicks OK on the alert message the page will refresh and player can start a new game

--Depending on the outocme of the game player will receive the message saying that they won the game, or they lost the game, and after they click OK the page will refresh, meaining if player wants to start a new game they don't have to refresh the page manually
+-Depending on the outcome of the game player will receive the message saying that they won or they lost the game, and after they click OK the page will refresh automatically.
+So, if player wants to start a new game they don't have to refresh the page manually

 ![Game Finished Message Screenshot](assets/images/readme_images/alert_message.JPG)